Judith Grimes

 Judith Grimes is a fictional character from the comic book series The Walking Dead.
-In the television series of the same name, she is portrayed by Cailey Fleming.
-Judith Grimes was portrayed by several child actresses when the character was a newborn.
+In the television series of the same name, she is primarily portrayed by Cailey Fleming.
+She was portrayed by several child actors when the character was younger.

 Appearances

 Comic series

 Judith is the daughter of Lori Grimes and the adopted daughter of Rick Grimes, and the younger half-sister of Carl Grimes.
 Judith's biological father is probably Shane, though this has not been confirmed.
 However, Rick told Lori he did not care if she was Shane's daughter because he will still love her as his daughter.
 During The Governor's last assault on the prison, Lori is killed by Lilly while holding Judith.
 Lori falls, crushing Judith, leaving Rick and Carl in total devastation.

 Television series

 Season 3

 Judith Grimes first appeared in the episode "Killer Within" where she was born via caesarean section carried out by Maggie due to complications that Lori Grimes had during labor.
 During the caesarean section, Lori loses a lot of blood and agonizingly says goodbye to Carl as he shoots her out of mercy to avoid her reanimation.
 On the day she was born, Glenn and Maggie go to get formula milk when Hershel told them baby Judith could not survive without it.
 Daryl nicknames her the "Little Asskicker".
 Baby Judith was often in the care of Beth and Carol throughout the season.